userberto/Ark-Cheat-Detector/README.md

 ARK Cheat Detection Script
 ===========================

 A batch script developed to detect well-known cheats and hacks related to ARK: Survival Evolved on Windows systems.
-This tool is designed to scan for cheat files, processes, network activities, and suspicious registry entries commonly associated with ARK cheats.
+This tool is designed to scan for cheat files, processes, network activities, and suspicious registry entries commonly associated with ARK cheats, including those used for duping exploits via RDP (Remote Desktop Protocol).

 Features
 --------
-- Detects Well-Known ARK Cheats: Searches for cheat files, processes, and registry entries related to popular ARK hacks like "arkinjector", "proofcore", "ring-1", and others.
+- Detects Well-Known ARK Cheats: Searches for cheat files, processes, and registry entries related to popular ARK hacks like "unleashed", "headshot", "addicted", and others, including RDP-related exploits.
+- Duping Detection: Includes detection of cheats or exploits that utilize RDP services for duping in ARK.
 - Comprehensive Scan: Scans critical system directories, running processes, network connections, registry, and even WinRAR’s recent files for evidence of cheats.
 - PowerShell Enhanced Checks: Utilizes PowerShell commands for deeper process and file analysis.
 - Windows Defender Scan: Checks Windows Defender's protection history for cheat-related alerts.